 As an example, consider the brand value of the Coke brand.
-It doesn’t show up on Coke‘s books, but we get a clear view of its value when you think about the situation arising when Coke sought to change the formula for its signature product.
-Remember the hording and protests this change engendered?
+It doesn’t show up on Coke’s books, but we get a clear view of its value when you think about the situation arising when Coke sought to change the formula for its signature product.
+Remember the hoarding and protests this change engendered?
 Efforts to force the company to reconsider resulted in a switch back to the original Coke formula within a few short weeks.
 The Coke brand has meaning to its customers and they don’t like someone messing with their brand, even Coke.
-Coke later successfully used these findings in developing their marketing strategy using this nostalgia with to the Coke brand.
+Coke later successfully used these findings in developing its marketing strategy using this nostalgia with the Coke brand.

-Another good example is iPad, from Apple.
-Apple sold $2 million iPads in less than 2 months, despite early reviews suggesting the iPad was a product without a market — not quite phone, not quite computer.
+Another good example is the iPad, from Apple.
+Apple sold $2 million iPads in less than 2 months, despite early reviews suggesting the iPad was a product without a market — not quite a phone, not quite a computer.
 Meanwhile, sales of iPad have caused Apple stock to climb, allowing it to surpass rivals for the first time.
-In part, this is a reaction from customers who hold positive views of the Apple brand as innovative, trendy, and having lots of cool applications, apps.
+In part, this is a reaction from customers who hold positive views of the Apple brand as innovative, trendy and having lots of cool applications, apps.
 Consumers also see themselves in a positive light when they own Apple products, like the iPhone, Mac, and iPod.

 The next strategic question is how do you build a brand?